3rd Maryland Cavalry Regiment

 The 3rd Maryland Volunteer Cavalry (aka "Bradford Dragoons") was a cavalry regiment that served in the Union Army during the American Civil War.
-The 3rd Maryland Cavalry has the distinction of being the only regiment of "galvanized Yankees" which was actively engaged against Confederate forces.

 Service

 The 3rd Maryland Cavalry was organized in Baltimore, Maryland beginning August 8, 1863 through January 9, 1864 and mustered in for three-year service under the command of Colonel Charles Carroll Tevis.
 The regiment was consolidated from ten companies to a battalion of six companies on December 9, 1864.

 The regiment was attached to Cavalry Reserve, VIII Corps, Middle Department, to January 1864.
 Unattached, Defenses of New Orleans, Louisiana, Department of the Gulf, to March 1864.
 District of LaFourche, Department of the Gulf, to June 1864.
 District of Morganza, Department of the Gulf, to August 1864.
 United States forces, Mobile Bay, Department of the Gulf, to December 1865.
 District of Southern Alabama, Military Division of West Mississippi, to May 1865.
 1st Brigade, 2nd Division, Cavalry Corps, Military Division of West Mississippi, to June 1865.
 Department of Mississippi to September 1865.

 The 3rd Maryland Cavalry mustered out September 7, 1865 at Vicksburg, Mississippi.